 - work with us to plan how you’ll find a suitable job

 - take part in any other activities that we refer you to, such as attend any job training courses, seminars, work experience or work assessments (including rehabilitation, but not medical treatment) that will improve your work readiness or help you get work

 - let us know how you’re meeting your work obligations as often as we reasonably require.

 Work preparation obligations

-If your youngest child (including any child you get Orphan’s or Unsupported Child’s Benefit for) is under three years of age, you have the following work preparation obligations to:
+- your youngest child is under 3 (including any child you get Orphan's or Unsupported Child's Benefit for)

 - take reasonable steps to prepare and plan for work